 All tyres will be inspected for tread depth, condition, load capacity, specification and the presence of European type approval ‘E’ or e- mark.

-- the tyre has undergone a condition check including when it is inflated to make sure it meets the minimum legal requirements and is free from defects both internally and externally.
+- the tyre has undergone a condition check including when it was inflated to make sure it meets the minimum legal requirements and is free from defects both internally and externally.

 - the tyre is the correct size and design for your vehicle, check with manufacturer or owner’s manual if you are unsure of tyre type.